Overview

 }

-Interspersing, is about placing an element between items within an array.
-An example can be taking an Array of words and placing a comma between the words.
+Interspersing1 is about placing an element between items within an array.
+An example can be taking an array of words and placing a comma between the words.

 Followed by using reduce to turn that array into a string.